Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Baby Romance

-Baby romances will feature a love story that ultimately somehow includes a baby.
+Baby romances will feature a love story that ultimately includes a baby.
 Either a secret baby, surprise baby, or some other plot line where two people might not have gotten together except for the fact that suddenly, there is a baby in the mix.

 BDSM Romance

 Similar to the erotic romance sub-genre, these books will also certainly have strong explicit sexual interaction as part of the love story.
 But in addition, they will feature BDSM elements like bondage, domination, submission, and masochism.
+These books often include a consensual power dynamic and explore the psychology of desire within safe boundaries.

 Fantasy Romance

 Fantasy romance books will feature elements like witches, faeries, or otherworldly creatures along with magical or fictional places or worlds, while at the same time featuring a love story as the central overall theme.
+These can be high fantasy, urban fantasy, or romantic fairy tales—think A Court of Thorns and Roses by Sarah J. Maas.

 So, you see?
 Romance novels really do come in many different sizes, shapes, and flavors!
-Some authors even mix things up a bit and write a combination of romantic young adult, new adult, and even psychological thrillers books.
+Some authors even mix things up a bit and write a combination of romantic young adult, new adult, and even psychological thriller books.
 All by the same author, like Colleen Hoover, for example, who does a brilliant job of mixing those all up.

 Original Trailblazers of Romance Novels